Jewells

 How does the suburb of Jewells's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Jewells is higher than average nationally, with the median assessed at $55,055 while the average income stands at $72,060.
-This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Jewells had a median income among taxpayers of $55,055 with the average level standing at $72,060.
+This is higher than average nationally and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $59,933 (median) and $78,445 (average) as of September 2025.

 What is the disposable income in the suburb of Jewells?